noironetworks/cko/README.md

   - 'operator: https://github.com/networkoperator/ckogitrepo/tree/test/workload/config/bm2acicni'
 ```

+When the ClusterProfile is deleted, the allocated resources are returned to the avaliable pool.

+The ClusterProfile API also allows to specify all the configurable details with regards to the CNI if the user wants to choose specific values for the fields.
+For resources that are chosen from the FrabricInfra, those resources will have to be available in the FabricInfra.

-The complete API spec for the FabricInfra can be found here: [CRD](docs/control-cluster/api_docs.md#clusterprofile)
+The complete API spec for the ClusterProfile can be found here: [CRD](docs/control-cluster/api_docs.md#clusterprofile)

-An exmaple of the FabricInfra CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/clusterprofile_aci.yaml)
+An exmaple of the ClusterProfile CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/clusterprofile_aci.yaml)

 #### 4.1.4 Managing Clusters as a Group